 Research tells us that responding in a timely manner to your baby's needs increases his feelings of security and trust.
 Over time, this will build a bond and instill confidence that will often help him soothe himself without your help.

-It's important to understand your baby's character traits and behavioral style as completely as possible so you can best respond to her.
+Through observation, you’ll develop an important understanding of your baby's unique character traits and behavioral style that will enable you to best respond to his specific needs.
 For instance, an irritable baby might need cuddling or distraction to refocus energy, while a shy infant might need time to watch from a distance before becoming directly involved with others.

 Let your baby set the pace.